thedevdojo/tails/README.md

 Tails::get('welcome', 'my-website');
 ```

-Additionally, you can load any page from project by using dot notation, like so:
+Additionally, you can load any page from a specific project by using dot notation, like so:

 ```php
 Tails::get('about', 'my-website.about');